lwhorton/vim/README.md

 ### clojure

-- install clojure-lsp binary https://github.com/snoe/clojure-lsp (typically to /usr/local/bin)
+- install the language server: clojure-lsp https://clojure-lsp.io/
-- install coc (automcompletion) https://github.com/neoclide/coc.nvim for intellisense
-- install coc-{language} `CoCInstall coc-clojure`
-- sym-link coc-settings.json to ~/.config/nvim/coc-settings.json
+- use this nvim lsp client for the rest: https://github.com/neovim/nvim-lspconfig